 Take a moment to think about your creative process: you have lots of ideas.
 How often do you come up with new ideas?
 How often do you execute on new ideas?
 No matter what, I recommend you keep a notebook on hand (you can get a pocket-sized one) or write down your goals online (in a Google Doc or app; whatever works best for you) to track your ideas.

-Here are some 5 simple steps you can take towards goal progress:
+Here are some simple steps you can take towards progress on long-term goals:

-Before I dive into goal setting, take a moment to think about/write down your answers to the following questions: What’s your big goal for 2019?
+Before I dive into goal setting, take a moment to think about/write down your answers to the following questions: What are your goals for 2020 and 2021?
 How do you plan on executing the goal(s)?

 Let’s say the goal is to build an online community.
 Launching an online community takes time, energy and commitment, and it’s a great long-term goal.
 Though, it’s important to remember that creating an online community isn’t something that magically happens (unless maybe you’re a celebrity ?).